Quantum walk state transfer on a hypercube: State transfer between vertices of arbitrary distance

 where $\ket{\delta_{r,s}}$ are some residual non-normalized vectors, which vanish for large $n$ as $x$ tends to 1.
 The state of the system evolves according to

 Neglecting the residual vectors, the fidelity of state transfer at time $t$ then follows the curve

 At time $T_3$ (\ref{sta:time}) fidelity reaches the value

 In Figure \ref{fig:nn:f} we compare this result with the fidelity at time $T_3$ obtained from numerical simulation.
+We see that the fidelity approaches unity with increasing dimension of the hypercube $n$.
 For large $n$, where we can replace $\ket{\gamma_0}$ with $\ket{\tilde{\gamma_0}}$ and $x$ with 1, we find that the fidelity at time $t$ reads

 which reaches unity for number of steps equal to $T_3$.
 This explains the broader peak in Figure \ref{fig:fid:10} in comparison with the case $d=5$.